GreigHuth/greighuth.github.io/blog/_posts/2023-04-24-ONM58 Archive_DQIX Interview.md

 He explains.

 <div class="quote-a"><i>
-"These are games where i believe you you should get the CD or whatever it is, stick it in the console immediately - don't read the manual, don't touch that manual.
+"These are games where I believe you you should get the CD or whatever it is, stick it in the console immediately - don't read the manual, don't touch that manual.
 Just go in, pick up that controller and press buttons and see what happens.
 For me, and RPG is something you figure out very quickly, its very welcoming, very accessible, without looking at a manual."
 </i></div>

 Much of *Dragon Quest's* accessibility stems from recognition.
 Over the nine games (as well as 40 ports, remakes and spin-offs) certain visual and audio motifs have remained unchanged.
 Think of the churches where you save or the parping jingle that plays upon levelling up.
 They offer us soothing familiarity - and Horii agrees.